Archan6el/obd-ii-rasperberry-pi-interface/README.md

 git clone https://github.com/Archan6el/obd-ii-rasperberry-pi-interface
 ```

-This code is free to be expanded upon and improved by others!

 Connecting to the Bluetooth OBD II Adapter through the Raspberry Pi can be a hassle.
 This is a good reference, and provides the Linux commands done to do so:
 https://www.hackster.io/tinkernut/raspberry-pi-smart-car-8641ca